 - Combine brown sugar and cayenne; sprinkle over pears.
 Place on a greased broiler pan.
 Rub garlic and salt over tenderloin.
 Place on broiler pan with pears.

 - Broil 4-6 in. from the heat for 9 minutes.
-Turn; broil 7-9 minutes longer or until a meat thermometer reads 160° and pears are lightly browned.
+Turn; broil 7-9 minutes longer or until a thermometer reads 160° and pears are lightly browned.
 Let stand for 5 minutes.

 - Cut each pear half into five slices.
 Cut pork into 10 slices.
 Place two slices of pear, a slice of pork and onions on each lettuce leaf.
 Top with sauce; wrap lettuce around filling.
 Serve immediately.
 Yield: 10 wraps (1-1/4 cups sauce).